Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 - At this point your front end app should look like this: ![screenshot](./illustrations/richierich-app-screenshot.png)

-The app is designed to help developers understand how viewing keys and permits work by interacting with a graphical user interface (GUI), rather than being a streamlined app for end-users to play with authenticated queries.
+The app is designed to help developers understand how viewing keys and permits work by interacting with a graphical user interface (GUI).
 The GUI is divided into two sections:
 - Account-level messages
 - Query messages

-Account-level messages are for execute messages (on-chain) and permit generation (off-chain).
+The first section, account-level messages, are for execute messages (on-chain) and permit generation (off-chain).
 There are four sub-sections, each specific to one of the four accounts we created in our `SecretNetworkClient` initialization.

 To submit net worth, enter a number in the first box and click the “Submit Networth” button.
 To set a viewing key, type any string as the viewing key and click “Set viewing key”.
 You will need to remember this key for later use.

 To generate a permit, enter any string as the permit name and enter the permission which should be either `all_info` or `am_i_richest`.
 Recall that these are our two custom permissions that we defined.
 Generating permits is done by the front-end app with no interaction with the contract.
 If successful, you will see the newly generated permit added to the list of permits towards the bottom of the app.
 We index each permit generated with an integer; the first permit you generate should be numbered `1`.
 This is for convenience when you later perform query permits.
 Instead of typing the entire permit JSON, you only need to specify the index and the app pulls the correct permit to send with the query.

 The contract only accepts one round.
-Once two players have submitted their networth, the contract can’t accept any more networth inputs.
+Once two players have submitted their networth, the contract will reject any further networth inputs.
 If you want to play another round, you can redeploy a new contract by running either script below:

 ```sh
 # run the shellscript that deploys a new contract and sets the environment variables to point to this new contract